 The processes used by the Board to review the effectiveness of the internal controls are through the Audit Committee and the executive management reporting to the Board on a regular basis where business plans, budgets and authorisation limits for the approval of significant expenditure including investment are appraised and agreed.
 The Board also seeks to ensure that there is a proper organisational and management structure with clear responsibilities and accountability.

-The Company has adopted and applies a share dealing code on the dealing in securities of the Company by directors and employees, to ensure compliance with Rule 21 of the AIM Rules.
+The Company has adopted and applies a share dealing code on the dealing in securities of the Company by directors and employees, to ensure compliance with the Market Abuse Regulations and the relevant UK Listing Rules and DTRs.

 The Company has undertaken a risk assessment to determine the Company’s exposure to bribery and corruption risk in the countries, sectors and markets in which it operates.